 Video drive-through of the Vista del Monte neighborhood

 Recently I video taped some of this area while being driven through it.
-As we are currently in the 3rd year of a drought, you will notice that the neighborhood looks a little dry.
-This is true throughout Silicon Valley and California as a whole right now.
+This was filmed in late September of 2014, so during the 3rd year of a drought, and you will notice that the neighborhood looks a little dry (lawns are a little more tan than usual).
+This is true throughout Silicon Valley and California as a whole during any prolonged drought, but is not the norm otherwise.

 Homes for sale in and near Vista del Monte – browse by map: